-Richard Littlejohn, scourge of liberals and lefties everywhere, wrote a surprisingly thoughtful piece on Jon Venables and Robert Thompson, the killers of Jamie Bulger.
+Richard Littlejohn, scourge of liberals and lefties everywhere, wrote a surprisingly thoughtful piece on Jon Venables and Robert Thompson, the killers of James Bulger.
 Richard Garside reproduces it in this post.

 Back in 2001 there was a huge row over the impending release of Robert Thompson and Jon Venables, who had killed James Bulger eight years earlier.
 One of the most remarkable contributions made to the discussion that year was an article by Sun columnist Richard Littlejohn on June 26.
 Yes.
 That’s right.
 Richard Littlejohn.
 In The Sun.
 At the time I contacted him to say that I would be nominating him for ‘humanitarian of the year’.
 Please don’t, he replied.
 It would ruin his reputation.
 It’s reproduced below.